Trademark Hearing

 • Trademark Application Number

-• Notice of Trademark Hearing (if available)
+• Notice of Trademark hearing

 • Applicant's KYC and supporting documents

-• Letter of Authorization/Power of Attorney
+• Letter of Authorization/ Power of Attorney

 • Authorization Letter to attend trademark hearing